MR-KCB/LinkerPractice/README.md

 ## How to build
-Run ./build.bat to compile the project
+Run ./build.bat all to compile the project